juexinwang/scGNN/otherresults/README.md

 5. Change Other_results_Reading.py, check methods used. --runMode means running on the local machine, otherwise generate script for HPC bash Other_Results_Evaluation.sh
 6. Check results

+For all the other methods. don't forget add log(x+1)